 For further information about psychotherapy regulation, please visit The College of Registered Psychotherapists of Ontario (CRPO).

-As you are aware in November 2012, the Ministry of Health and Long-Term Care requested that the Transitional Council for the College of Registered Psychotherapists and Registered Mental Health Therapists of Ontario reconsider the draft Registration Regulations related to the Registered Mental Health Therapist title.
+As you may be aware, in November 2012 the Ministry of Health and Long-Term Care requested that the Transitional Council for the College of Registered Psychotherapists and Registered Mental Health Therapists of Ontario reconsider the draft Registration Regulations related to the Registered Mental Health Therapist title.

 The Two Titles